yuguaa/Element-Plus-X/apps/docs/en/introduce.md

 import App from './App.vue';

 const app = createApp(App);
-// Use app.use() for global import
+// Globally import using app.use()
 app.use(ElementPlusX);
 app.mount('#app');
 ```